 Our Review

-AFC Home Warranty offers flexibility for Florida homeowners by letting you choose your preferred technician for repairs.
-This is a perk that many home warranty providers only allow when service providers from their network aren’t available.
-Choosing a trusted local provider lets you work with someone you know, offering peace of mind during repairs.
-AFC Home Warranty also backs its repairs with an unlimited workmanship guarantee, which is the longest in this review.
-As long as your plan is active, you can rest easy knowing the company will cover any additional work if a repair fails.
-Plus, the company doesn’t cap coverage for valuable systems such as your HVAC and water heater.
+AFC Home Warranty lets you choose your preferred technician for repairs, a rare perk that many providers only allow when an in-network contractor isn’t available.
+Choosing your own local provider lets you work with someone you know and trust, offering peace of mind during repairs.
+AFC Home Warranty also backs its repairs with an unlimited workmanship guarantee for as long as your plan is active.

-However, AFC Home Warranty has a depreciation policy that can impact coverage for items older than five years, meaning potentially reduced payout for repairs on older systems and appliances, such as a six-year-old clothes washer.
+However, AFC Home Warranty has a depreciation policy that can impact coverage for items older than five years.
+This can potentially reduce payouts for repairs on older systems and appliances, such as a six-year-old clothes washer.
 You also must submit claims within 24 hours of discovering an issue, which is a potential challenge if you’re juggling multiple repairs or need extra time to address the problem.

 Our Experience Filing Claims